dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/validation.md

 The validation support provided by Razor Pages and Entity Framework is a good example of the DRY principle:

-* Validation rules are declaratively specified in one place (in the model class).
+* Validation rules are declaratively specified in one place, in the model class.
 * Rules are enforced everywhere in the app.

 ## Add validation rules to the movie model